esplito/coding-notes/testing-accessibility/2-design-thinking-and-people-skills-for-accessibility/notes.md

 #### Test user interfaces with People with Disabilities
 > Teams almost always have hiring biases and barriers that lead to nearly every member being non-disabled.
 This means that teams’ experience is limited when it comes to knowing how an inaccessible digital experience will affect disabled people. - Marcy

-How can we solve this then?
+How can we solve teams' limited accessibility experience then?
 Marcy suggests:
 💡 Prioritize hiring of people with disabilities is an important start 💡Pay people with disabilities for their time and expertise to give feedback in your design and dev process (another effective way to remove biases and challenge assumptions)

+You can work with companies like "Fable Tech Labs" or "Access Works".

 ## Useful resources
 TODO: Add more  useful links.